-In the sixth Podcast since Covid-19 took hold, we turned our thoughts to focusing on planning for your next decision, as the governments start planning for, and in some cases such as WA and QLD, removing restrictions to open up the economy.
+In this week’s episode we turned our thoughts to focusing on planning for your next decision, as the governments start planning for, and in some cases such as WA and QLD, removing restrictions to open up the economy.

 It takes time to develop your property plan and selection strategy for the next purchase.
 This all happens before you can even begin the searching process and get your finance approved.